Reading the Sky

 Young Audiences -Guided Tour

-Flash visits, from 4 years and up Duration: 15-20 minutes Meet the guides in the exhibition room “Reading the sky.
+Flash visits, ages 4 and up, non-stop from 2pm to 4pm Duration: 15-20 minutes Meet the guides in the exhibition room “Reading the sky.
 Under the stars in the Mediterranean” Using the works in the exhibition as a starting point, the museum guides invite you to delve into the mystery of the sky, through stories that will enthrall young and old alike!
 Set design throughout the week with Aérosculptures.

 • Logo Bertin